High Risk Food Not of Animal Origin (HRFNAO)

 High Risk Food Not of Animal Origin – Third Country

 High Risk Food Not of Animal Origin (HRFNAO) that originates from a third country and transits through the EU will be subject to controls from 1 January 2021.
-It will continue to need to be pre-notified on the Import of Products, Animals, Food and Feed System (IPAFFS) and enter GB via an established point of entry with an appropriate BCP approved for HRFNAO in the same way as similar consignments imported directly from a non-EU country.
+HRFNAO that have undergone full checks at a BCP on entry into the EU can enter GB via any point of entry and will not require a Health Certificate for import into GB or pre-notification on IPAFFS until 1 October 2021.

 The BCP at Dover Port is currently approved for: